LinusGordon/Net-Neutrality-Simulator/README.md

    - this could be the case if your ISP provider decided to block content from its competitors
 - Redirect to different sites
    - redirects users from Netflix to HBO Go, Youtube to Vimeo, etc. depending on your tier
+- Block sites based on your tier (similar to packages)

 ## Posible future features